-We are a clinical stage biotechnology company seeking to develop differentiated biologics for the treatment of atopic dermatitis ("AD"), asthma, chronic obstructive pulmonary disease ("COPD"), and related inflammatory and immunology ("I&I").
+We are a clinical stage biotechnology company advancing novel biologics with potential for differentiated efficacy and dosing in the largest inflammatory and immunology ("I&I") markets, including for the treatment of atopic dermatitis ("AD"), asthma, chronic obstructive pulmonary disease ("COPD") and other I&I indications.
 Our antibody programs are designed to overcome limitations of existing therapies by targeting well-established mechanisms of action and incorporating advanced antibody engineering to optimize half-life and other properties.
 We commenced our operations in February 2022 as a Delaware limited liability company named Apogee Therapeutics, LLC.
 We were founded by leading healthcare investors, Fairmount Funds and Venrock Healthcare Capital Partners, and have since assembled a management team of drug developers and an executive team with significant experience in clinical development, manufacturing of biologics and leading public biopharmaceutical company operations, financing and transactions.
 Apogee Therapeutics, Inc., a successor to Apogee Therapeutics, LLC, was formed as a Delaware corporation in June 2023 in preparation for our initial public offering ("IPO").
-We maintain a corporate headquarters in Waltham, Massachusetts, laboratory space in Boston, Massachusetts and otherwise operate virtually in the United States.
+We maintain a corporate headquarters in Waltham, Massachusetts, laboratory and office space in Boston, Massachusetts and otherwise operate virtually in the United States.
 In addition, we engage significantly with third parties, including Paragon Therapeutics, Inc. ("Paragon"), who is also a related party, to perform ongoing research and development activities and other services on our behalf.

-Our pipeline comprises four programs being developed initially for the treatment of I&I indications.
-Our two most advanced programs, APG777 and APG808, which we are initially developing for the treatment of AD and COPD, respectively, target the same mechanism of action as lebrikizumab and DUPIXENT (dupilumab), respectively.
-Moreover, we are evaluating APG777 in additional I&I indications, including asthma, alopecia areata, chronic rhinosinusitis with nasal polyps, chronic spontaneous urticaria, eosinophilic esophagitis and prurigo nodularis.
-Our earlier-stage programs, APG990 and APG222, utilize advanced antibody engineering to target OX40L and both IL-13 and OX40L, respectively.
-We recently added a new program that also utilizes advanced antibody engineering for an undisclosed target.
+Our pipeline comprises four antibody programs being developed initially for the treatment of I&I indications as monotherapies and combinations.
+The Company's most advanced program is APG777, which we are initially developing for the treatment of AD, the largest and least penetrated I&I market.
+Our other programs include APG808, APG990 and APG333.
+With four validated targets in its portfolio, Apogee is seeking to achieve best in class efficacy and dosing through monotherapies and combinations of its novel antibodies.
+Based on a broad pipeline and depth of expertise, the Company believes it can deliver value and meaningful benefit to patients underserved by today's standard of care.
 Our programs incorporate advanced antibody engineering to optimize half-life and other properties designed to overcome limitations of existing therapies.
-We believe each of our programs has potential for broad application across multiple I&I indications.
+We believe each of our programs has potential for broad application across multiple I&I indications, including in combination.